vishvananda/novascript/README.md

     <ctrl-a> <ctrl-d>

 nova will terminate.
+It may take a while for nova to finish cleaning up.
+If you exit the process before it is done because there were some problems in your build, you may have to clean up the nova processes manually.
+If you had any instances running, you can attempt to kill them through the api:

+    ./nova.sh terminate

+Then you can destroy the screen:

+    ./nova.sh clean

 You can edit files in the install directory or do a bzr pull to pick up new versions.
 You only need to do

     ./nova.sh run

 to run nova after the first install.
+The database should be cleaned up on each run.

 Notes
 -----